 WATCH THE 3-MINUTE VIDEO

 In December 2011, the R.H.
-Reny company—owners of the Renys department stores located throughout Maine—generously donated the Marble Block to Engine.
-The founder of Renys, Robert H. Reny, was born and raised in Biddeford.
+Reny company—owners of the Renys department stores located throughout Maine—generously sold the Marble Block to Engine for $1.
+The founder of Renys, Robert H. Reny, was born and raised in Biddeford, and the family has a strong interest in the success of downtowns and the arts.

 - 18,000 square-feet